michalis0/Cloud-and-Advanced-Analytics/labs/10-RAG/README.md

 In this lab, we will:

-1. Upload the provided documents to Cloud Storage
+1. Upload the provided document corpus to Cloud Storage (bucket).
-2. Create a Google Cloud RAG Engine corpus from the uploaded documents
+2. Create a RAG Engine corpus from the Cloud Storage files.
-3. Test the corpus in Agent Studio with a Gemini model
+3. Test the corpus in Agent Studio with a Gemini model.
-4. Test the system with questions based on the corpus automatically
+4. Run an automated batch evaluation using predefined questions.
-5. Evaluate the quality of retrieval and generation
+5. Evaluate the generated answers using reference answers.

 -----------------------------------